 This is because the trigger for osteoarthritis of the knee is often an injury that happened 10 to 15 years earlier and did not fully heal.
 This includes meniscus damage and torn cruciate ligaments, for example.
 Sometimes, even a microtrauma that was caused during a collision and damaged the cartilage is enough.

 This means that osteoarthritis of the knee is frequently diagnosed also in active or former competitive athletes, not only in certain occupational groups.

 How do you identify osteoarthritis of the knee?

 The problem is: warning signs of osteoarthritis of the knee are often not noticed at first.
-Those affected only experience pain in the advanced stage of the condition.
+Those affected only experience pain in an advanced stage of the condition.
 The knees make cracking and creaking sounds, taking the stairs is difficult and hurts, as does lifting heavy objects.
 Add to the mix start-up pain, i.e. pain during the first steps after extended periods of rest that then subsides again.
-In athletes, the joint can swell after excessive training.
+In athletes, the joint can also swell after excessive training.